 For all women with or without osteoporosis who are 50 years or older, the lifetime risk of fracturing any bone is about 40%, though most fractures occurring after age 50 are related to osteoporosis.
 For all U.S. adults, the lifetime risk of fracturing a bone is greater than the combined risk of developing breast, uterine, or ovarian cancers.
 If you are a woman, the risk of fracturing your hip, your spine, or your wrist is between 15% and 18% each.
-If you are a white elderly woman who either has hyperthyroidism (overactive thyroid), cannot get out of a chair without using your arms, or has a resting pulse rate of over 80 beats per minute, the risk for fracturing your hip is about 70%.
-If your only risk factor is that your mother broke her hip, then your risk is about 80%.
-But it's only about 50% if you fractured any of your bones since the age of 50.
+If you are a White older woman who either has hyperthyroidism (overactive thyroid), cannot get out of a chair without using your arms, or has a resting pulse rate of over 80 beats per minute, the risk for fracturing your hip is about 70%.
+If your only risk factor is that your mother broke her hip, then your risk is about 80%, but it's only about 50% if you fractured any of your bones since the age of 50.
 Even without any of these specific risk factors, age increases your risk for fracture by about 40% every 5 years.
-Your risk for hip fracture increases with more risk factors, so making changes to reduce your risk, such as increasing exercise, getting enough Vitamin D and calcium, and quitting smoking is important.
+Your risk for hip fracture increases with more risk factors, so making changes to reduce your risk, such as increasing exercise, getting enough vitamin D and calcium, and quitting smoking, is important.
+The FRAX algorithm makes it possible to determine your individual 10-year risk probability for a hip fracture and for any major osteoporotic fracture (see Question 55).